-The Brownfields Law and Program has a proven track record of leveraging private sector investment, creating jobs, and protecting the environment.
+The Brownfields Law and the subsequent Brownfields program that EPA runs, has a proven track record of leveraging private sector investment, creating jobs, and protecting the environment.
 The law provided some liability relief for innocent purchasers of brownfield properties and provided resources to conduct environmental assessments and cleanups.
 However, there is much more work to be done.
 As I earlier mentioned, GAO estimated there are between 400-600 thousand brownfield sites throughout the US.

 The challenge that communities face now is that many of the "easy" brownfield sites have been developed and now what remains are the more difficult brownfield sites - the, what we would like to call, the medium to dark brown brownfield sites.
-The Conference of Mayors, working with the Brownfields Coalition, believe that with some minor changes to the Brownfields Law and Program would help spur on additional redevelopment projects and economic growth.
-I would like to highlight some of the key recommendations that the Conference of Mayors believe would make a significant difference with redeveloping even more properties.
+The Conference of Mayors, working with the National League of Cities and National Association of Counties, believe that with some minor changes to the Brownfields Law would help spur on additional redevelopment projects and economic growth.

+I would like to highlight some of the key recommendations that we believe would make a significant difference with redeveloping even more properties and which are outlined in our joint letter that we would like submitted for the record.

 Full Funding of the Brownfields Program - I know budgets are tight and we are all doing more with less.
-However, this program has a proven track record of leveraging private sector money, putting people to work, and taking formerly contaminated properties and putting them back into productive pieces of land that increases all of our tax bases.
-At the current funding levels, which are far below the authorized level, EPA only funds roughly 30 percent of the applications that make it to headquarters.
-The mayors of this nation believe this is a good investment that pays for itself and not only should be fully funded at the previously authorized levels of \$250 million but, in fact, the authorized and appropriated levels should be increased.
+However, this program has more than proven itself as a success.
+It has a great track record of leveraging private sector money, putting people to work, and taking formerly contaminated properties and redeveloping them which also increases all of our tax bases.
+At the current funding levels, which are far below the authorized level, EPA only funds (roughly 30 percent) of the applications that make it to headquarters.
+The mayors of this nation believe this is a good investment that more than pays for itself and not only should be fully funded at the previously authorized levels of \$250 million but, in fact, the authorized and appropriated levels should be increased.

 Creation of a Multi-Purpose Grant - The way the program works currently is that a city applies for various grants and identifies the properties where the money will be spent.
-The only problem with that scenario is that this is not flexible enough for real situations in the marketplace.
+The only problem with that scenario is that this is not flexible enough for real marketplace situations.
 A city may have multiple developers and businesses who are interested in several brownfield properties.
 What many cities could use is the ability to assess a number of properties and provide cleanup grants and loans depending on which site or sites are chosen for redevelopment.
 It hinders that opportunity if a city has to apply for a grant and wait 6 months to a year to see if they get funding.
-The Conference of Mayors would like to see the establishment of a multi-purpose grant to be given to communities that have a proven track record of fully utilizing their brownfield money.
+We would like to see the establishment of a multi-purpose grant to be given to communities who could use the funds based on marketplace needs.
 We believe by giving us that flexibility will make the program even more useful.

-Increase Cleanup Grant Amounts - As I mentioned earlier, many of the "easy" brownfield redevelopment projects are already underway or have been completed.
-What we have left are brownfields that are more complicated due to the level of cleanup that is needed, market conditions, location of the site, or a combination of these factors.
-The Conference of Mayors would like an increase in the funding ceiling for cleanup grants to be \$1 million and in special circumstances, \$2 million.
-This would give some additional resources to conduct cleanup at the more contaminated sites and bring these properties back into productive use.
+Increase Cleanup Grant Amounts - As I mentioned earlier, many "easy" brownfield redevelopment projects have been done.
+And while that work still needs to keep going, we do have many additional brownfield sites that are more complicated due to the level of cleanup that is needed, market conditions, location of the site, or a combination of these factors.
+We would like an increase in the funding ceiling for cleanup grants to be \$1 million and in special circumstances, \$2 million.
+This would give some additional resources to conduct cleanup at the more contaminated sites and bring a new group of properties back into productive use.